hyperledger/besu-docs/docs/Concepts/Privacy/Onchain-PrivacyGroups.md

 ## Group Management Contracts

-The privacy group management contract bytecode is hard-coded into Hyperledger Besu and when a privacy group is created, the bytecode is the genesis state of the privacy group.
+The privacy group management contract bytecode is hard-coded into Hyperledger Besu and when a privacy group is created, the contract bytecode is part of the genesis state of the privacy group.

 !!! caution
     All members of an onchain privacy group must be using the same version of Hyperledger Besu.
+If using different versions, the private state within the privacy group may become inconsistent.

 The provided group management contracts do not enforce any permissioning on group members.
 That is, any member of a group can make transactions in the group, and add or remove group members.